GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    dumpQueriesOnException

-   Should the driver dump the contents of the query sent to the server in the message for SQLExceptions?
+   Should the driver dump the contents of the query sent to the server in the messageBean for SQLExceptions?

    Default: false